Parth3930/heald/README.md

 | `heald blame <path>` | Show which memory documents touched a given file |
 | `heald finalize --summary "..."` | Append session summary to the log |
 | `heald doctor` | Validate all OKF files, report malformed frontmatter |

 ---

+## New in this release

+*A cheap directory map your agent reads instead of grepping for it.*

+*Prune stale decisions — memory that stays useful instead of accumulating forever.*

+*Trace which decision touched a file, git-blame style.*

+---